xsuchy/ada-zangemann-cz/CONTRIBUTING.md

 on which we are building our charitable work for freedom in the information society.

-Alteratively you can reach out to the FSFE with your contribution.
+Alternatively you can reach out to the FSFE with your contribution.
 We will work with you to get the contributions merged.
 Whether this is a file attached to an email or an external git repository from which commits can be picked.